 Helping Conserve and Restore Our Forests

-American Forests, the oldest national conservation organization in the United States, has been doing the hard work to conserve and restore forests since 1875.
+American Forests, the oldest national conservation organization in North America, has been doing the hard work to conserve and restore forests since 1875.
 Since 2004, Clif Bar & Company has partnered with American Forests to restore natural forest habitats on our beloved public lands across North America from the Sierra Nevada range to the Appalachian Mountains, from the Great Lakes to the Rio Grande.

 Clif Bar’s support of reforestation efforts — both through the sweat equity of Clif employees' planting efforts and through our support of American Forests’ restoration projects — is part of our company’s mission to plant 1 million trees by 2025.
-This past year, we donated a portion of proceeds from our CLIF BAR® seasonal bars to American Forests towards these efforts and we're happy to report that we raised enough to plant 50,000 new trees around North America.
-This brings our total to 320,000 new trees planted to date.
+In 2022, during the month of December, we’re donating a portion of proceeds from sales on our website to American Forests towards these efforts and we expect to be able to plant 100,000 new trees!
 Learn more about why this work is so important.

 Why Are Trees So Important?